webix-hub/gitbook-webix-jet/chapter3.md

 ```

 When a new view will be loaded on the page, all the popups and windows will be destroyed together with the list view.

+The demo illustrating the creation of several windows is available [here](https://github.com/webix-hub/jet-demos/tree/09_multiple_windows).

 ##Creating connections between views